Investors don’t believe they’ll make money on you.

 I’m sure they’ll get behind all the marketing you can do because

-that increases the top line that they get paid a percentage on – the top line.
+that increases the top line that they get paid a percentage on – the revenue.

 Win win?!?
 Yes.